AdobeDocs/workfront.nl-NL/help/quicksilver/planning/access/sharing-permissions-overview.md

 ---
 title: Overzicht van het delen van machtigingen in Adobe Workfront Planning
-description: U kunt machtigingen delen of verwijderen in een werkruimte of weergave van de Adobe Workfront-planning.
+description: U kunt machtigingen delen of verwijderen in een Adobe Workfront-werkruimte of -weergave voor planning.
 hidefromtoc: true
 hide: true
 recommendations: noDisplay, noCatalog
 el-id: 698036a6-b3b4-44a9-91ee-63fdb6a646a1
 exl-id: 698036a6-b3b4-44a9-91ee-63fdb6a646a1
-source-git-commit: 402fb9d279fec258390535100e8f3d2c3c1b913b
+source-git-commit: 6f1f669f7e2235637864a92a40aadbfb19b4310b
 workflow-type: tm+mt
 source-wordcount: '692'
 ht-degree: 0%